shawn-nyk/tp/docs/DeveloperGuide.md

   1b1.
 InternHunter displays an error message and informs the user that the index is out of bounds. <br/>
   Use case resumes from step 1.

-#### Use case: UC05 - Add an internship
+#### Use case: UC05 - Finding companies

 Precondition: User already has an existing list of companies <br/>
-Guarantees: Addition of internship is successful
+Guarantees: Companies whose names matches the keywords specified is listed

 **MSS**

-1. User requests to add an internship to a company and provides the index and relevant details.
+1. User searches for a company name.
-2. InternHunter adds the internship to the list of internships of the company. <br/>
+2. InternHunter displays the companies sought.<br/>
 Use case ends.

 **Extensions**